Clay County, FL

 This project involves reconstructing and widening the 2.7-mile section of roadway from Masters Road to Pine Tree Lane into four lanes, adding a median, turn lane, curbs, gutters, sidewalks, and bike lanes, and resurfacing from Cosmos Avenue to Pine Tree Lane.

 The westbound temporary pavement will remain in place until the underground stormwater pipe and utility relocation work is complete.
 The speed limit is 25 mph throughout the work zone.
 Please slow down and respect the safety of our workers.
+Project completion is expected in summer 2026.

 - Nighttime road work notice